-By Brett Williams.
-Last Updated 28th July 2021.
-Welcome to our guide on warehouse accident claims guide.
+By Joanne Jeffries.
+Last Updated 29th October 2021.
+Welcome to our guide on warehouse accident claims.

 You will find a complete and detailed guide to warehouse compensation claims for an injury caused by an accident in a warehouse while at work on this page on this page.
 Workplace injuries are common in the UK, with working environments such as a warehouse being one of the statistically dangerous places to work.